-Uganda is by far an extra-ordinary wildlife safari tour destination in East and Central Africa.
-Embarking on Uganda wildlife safaris rewards travel endeavors with lots of memorable experiences and it presents you plenty of opportunities to discover Uganda the pearl of Africa.
-Most wildlife safaris in Uganda are conducted in the national parks and wildlife reserves.
+Connecting with nature through Wildlife Safaris in Uganda is an immerse experience.
+Embarking on Uganda Wildlife Safaris rewards travel endeavors with lots of memorable experiences and it presents you plenty of opportunities to discover Uganda the pearl of Africa.
+Most Uganda Wildlife Safari Tours are conducted in the national parks and wildlife reserves.

-While on Uganda wildlife safari, expect to participate in a range of safari activities including birding, game drives, boat cruise, golden monkey tracking, mountain gorilla trekking, chimpanzee tracking with possibility of engaging in nature walks to experience nature at its best.
+While on Uganda Wildlife Tour, expect to participate in a range of safari activities including birding, game drives, boat cruise, golden monkey tracking, mountain gorilla trekking, chimpanzee tracking with possibility of engaging in nature walks to experience nature at its best.
 Start Planning your wildlife tour to Uganda today!

-Where to go for wildlife safari in Uganda
+Where to go for Wildlife Safaris in Uganda?

 The best places to visit while on wildlife safari in Uganda range from savanna parks to tropical rain-forest protected areas.
 Savanna parks are perfect for big game safaris and they include Queen Elizabeth National Park, Murchison Falls National Park, Kidepo Valley National Park and Lake Mburo National Park.

 Other parks and reserves where most of Uganda’s diverse wildlife species can be spotted include Semuliki National Park, Bwindi Impenetrable National Park, Mgahinga Gorilla National Park, Pian Upe Wildlife Reserve, Kyambura Wildlife Reserve, Toro-Semliki Reserve, Katonga Wildlife Reserve, Mount Elgon National Park and Rwenzori Mountains National Park.

 What you should Expect to See on a Uganda Wildlife Safari?